Journals & Databases

 A-Z Databases

-Databases are incredibly powerful engines that allow us to search the content of thousands of journal articles by keyword, as well as provide us with electronic access to the full text of many of them.
+Databases allow us to search the content of thousands of journal articles by keyword, as well as provide us with access to the full text of many of them.
 Some databases are multi-disciplinary whilst others are discipline-specific.
-Choose a database to search from the A-Z Databases list.
+Choose a database to search from the A-Z of Library Databases list or consult your relevant subject guide for recommended subject databases.

-DCU students and staff can access these resources both on and off campus.
+DCU students and staff can access these resources at any time and from anywhere.

-Currently registered staff and students of DCU can access all of the Library's databases, e-journals and e-books off-campus.
+Currently registered staff and students of DCU can access all of the Library's databases, ejournals and ebooks, and other online resources at any time and from anywhere.

 These electronic resources subscribed to by DCU Library may be used within the DCU network, or off-campus, by DCU registered staff and students only.